dropdog/docs/docs/development.md

  - Only commit when a block of work is complete.
 Don't commit half-done work.
  - Commit each layout change separately.
  - Joint commit for layout file, code behind file, and additional resources.
+ - **@TODO**: See if one commit per pull request makes sense.
+See an example at the [Symfony Docs](http://symfony.com/doc/current/cmf/contributing/commits.html).

 Here are the benefits: